Ahvaz Field: History

 Ahvaz oil field was discovered in 1953 by Anglo-Persian Oil Company (APOC).
 A year later, in 1954 oil production started at an average of 35,000 barrels per day.
 So far, more than 600 oil wells have been drilled and completed on the field.

 The super-giant Ahvaz field is the largest oil field in Iran and is located in the southwestern of the country, in the prolific zagros basin.
 Production from the field comes from the Asmari and the Bangestan reservoirs which respectively started producing in 1959 and 1972.
 The field is one of the largest contributors to national production and although production is in decline, it remains the largest individual oil producer in Iran.

 In Ahwaz field, there are 5 production units that been constructed between 1953 and 1969.
-At present, the crude oil production is about 800,000 barrels a day and the amount of natural gas processed in this field is more than 13 million cubic meters (450 billion cubic feet) per day.
+At present, the crude oil production is about 800,000 barrels a day and the amount of natural gas processed in this field is more than 13 million cubic meters (450 million cubic feet) per day.
 The field is owned by National Iranian Oil Company (NIOC) and operated by National Iranian South Oil Company (NISOC).